-The payload of a vehicle is defined as the allowable load weight a truck can carry, including the weight of the driver, all passengers, options and cargo.
+The payload of a vehicle is defined as the allowable load weight a truck or any given vehicle can carry, including the weight of the driver, all passengers, options and cargo.

 Gross Axle Weight Rating (GAWR)

 The GAWR is the maximum permissible load on the front and rear axles.
 The load must be distributed in the cargo area so that the GAWR of each axle is not exceeded.